-For 2013/14 the basic and higher rates of tax remain unchanged at 20% and 40% respectively.
-The additional rate of tax is reduced to 45%.
+For 2014/15 the basic, higher and additional rates of tax remain unchanged at 20%, 40% and 45% respectively.

-A 10% rate band continues to be available for savings income in circumstances where an individual has taxable earned income of less than £2,790.
-The tax rates applicable to dividends remain the same for basic rate and higher rate taxpayers.
-The additional dividend rate is reduced to 37.5%.
+A 10% rate band continues to be available for savings income in circumstances where an individual has taxable earned income of less than $\pounds 2,880$.
+The tax rates applicable to dividends remain the same.